Willtech/Prime/README.md

 ## An attempt to optimise the search for Prime.

 ### Abstract
+Prime numbers are defined as numbers greater than 1 that have no positive divisors other than 1 and themselves.
+1 is self-Prime.
+The sequence of Prime numbers starts with 2, 3, 5, 7, 11, and so on.

 A Prime is any number only divisible by 1 and itself searching first that a number is not even if it divides by 2, optimising using a "Vignette Sieve" that if not only up to n/2 needs to be tested as a divisor, then 3 if not only up to n/3 needs to be tested as divisor, n/5, n/7, n/11, n/13, n/17, n/19, n/23, n/29, n/31 & so on so that only divisibility by a Prime needs to be checked for to prove not Prime & since for example we have ruled out that the number is a factor of three or two so there is no natural number greater than n/3 that can be a divisor.

 ### Usage